sangling/OfficeDocs-AppCompliance/Teams/h3-solutions-inc-atbot.md

 >Administrators have the ability to delete bot configurations that may contain AAD Group Names/GUIDs.
 Upon cancellation of service, all UPNs will be removed from the licensing database.
-See 'Azure Services' under Data Residency.
-Much of the customer-specific data produced via the use of AtBot is stored in the customer's tenant and so admins of that tenant have full control of the data there.
+See &#x27;Azure Services&#x27; under Data Residency.
+Much of the customer-specific data produced via the use of AtBot is stored in the customer&#x27;s tenant and so admins of that tenant have full control of the data there.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]